Actindo-AG/Documentation/RetailSuiteFaktBase/Integration/01_ConfigureBusinessDocuments.md

 ## Business document types

 There are 16 business documents originating in the *Order Management* module.
 Based on them, other business documents can be created.
-This is the case of the dispatch note, created in the *Fulfillment* module and used to request an external fulfiller to pick, pack, and send an order and provide them with the necessary data.
+This is the case of the dispatch note, created in the *Fulfillment* module and used to request an external fulfiller to pick, pack, and send an order, and transfer any necessary data.

 In the following, an overview of the *Order Management* business documents is provided: